Redgate Flyway

 2. In a real world scenario, we can generate different baseline scripts if your environments are not in synch, but let's keep the POC simple.

-1. Everything that is done in a CI/CD deployment pipeline (Azure Devops, Github Actions, Gitlab, Harness, etc) can and should be tested via CLI.
+1. Example Flyway commands are provided on the Automated Deployment page in Flyway Desktop.
+Everything that is done in a CI/CD deployment pipeline (Azure DevOps, GitHub Actions, Gitlab, Harness, etc.) can and should be tested via CLI.
 This is the fastest path to testing out the functionality.
+For additional samples, see:

 Please note – In all cases, we recommend you use a separate, non-essential environment for the Proof of Concept.
 We cannot accept responsibility for any issues resulting from setting up the Proof of Concept.
 Any activities carried out on production or otherwise important systems are against our advice and at your own risk.